We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Since sex therapy is a type of talk therapy, you can expect to do a lot of talking during your session.
 A lot of talk therapy revolves around the goal of shifting your thinking toward a particular thing, and in this case, that’s sex.

 A licensed mental health counselor who’s trained in sex therapy will start by getting to know you and your sexual problems.
 This involves back-and-forth conversations.
-He or she may ask you questions, and you may have questions for him or her.
+They may ask you questions, and you may have questions for them.

 It can be difficult to open up about something you may consider private, but your sex therapist will never judge you for how you’re feeling.
-Through conversation, he or she will learn more about your experiences and challenges and may share some advice to help you reframe your way of thinking about sex.
+Through conversation, they will learn more about your experiences and challenges and may share some advice to help you reframe your way of thinking about sex.